Sleeping in Airports

 Walking food tour

-If you’ve got the best part of a day available, learning about the history of Bogota whilst enjoying an array of Colombian delicacies is a great way to explore.
-If you can’t find a tour that fits your layover timings, you could do this self-guided as well!
-The historical hotspots include Plaza de Bolívar, Palacio de San Carlos, Teatro Colón and Plaza del Chorro de Quevedo in La Candelaria district.
+If you’ve got the best part of a day available, learning about the history of Bogota while enjoying an array of Colombian delicacies is a great way to explore.
+If you can’t find a tour that fits your layover timings, you could also do this self-guided!
+The historical hotspots include Plaza de Bolívar, Palacio de San Carlos, Teatro Colón and Plaza del Chorro de Quevedo in the La Candelaria district.

 • Time required: 3 hours to a full day.